Arm Trap (Dirtball) Tozi Pass: Tozi Pass Tutorial

 The Good Old Dirtball

 This guard pass is very, very effective if you can trap the arm, but it's also very, very frustrating for the guy on the bottom to deal with, and some might argue that it's a "cheap" pass.
 To this I will happily respond: it's not cheap if it works.
 Burn!
 Anyway, this guard pass is probably one of the very first guard passes I ever started using effectively, if terribly incorrectly, but with some additional details from our previous Tozi pass instruction, this can be not only an extremely effective pass, but also an extremely technical one.
+Note: for more conventional closed guard opening, check out this tutorial.

 All of the Key Details First